ghga-de/datahub-test-bed/README.md

 ## Overview
 The GHGA Data Hub Test Bed is utility tool to be used to evaluate the compliance of Data Hub infrastructure.

+## Storage Validations
+For details about the storage validations, please refer to [Validate Storage Permissions](validate_storage_permissions.md).